Pros and Cons of Refinancing a Mortgage in Retirement

 Refinancing a Mortgage In Retirement Has Advantages and Disadvantages

-However, before making any definitive decisions, it's important to look at how refinancing a mortgage could impact your overall retirement outlook.
+However, before making any definitive decisions, it's important to look at how refinancing a mortgage could affect your overall retirement outlook.

 The Pros of Refinancing a Mortgage in Retirement

 Generally speaking, refinancing a mortgage offers several benefits to homeowners.
-First, refinancing could help you reduce your monthly mortgage payments, which reduces the stress on your budget.
-Lower monthly payments can be achieved by reducing the interest rate, or by extending the lifetime of the loan.
+First, refinancing could reduce your monthly mortgage payments, which reduces the stress on your budget.
+Lower monthly payments can be achieved by reducing the interest rate or extending the loan's lifetime.